You are not alone on this journey.

 Addiction is a treatable, chronic medical condition involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
-People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences.
+People with addiction use substances or engage in compulsive behaviors and often continue despite harmful consequences.
 Recovery from addiction is possible.
-Many people recover and lead fulfilling lives.
+Many people recover and lead fulfilling lives (roughly 22.3 million Americans).

 At Sanford Behavioral Health, our experts offer comprehensive, individualized treatment for addiction and co-occurring mental health conditions.
-We understand that addiction is a complex disease, and our integrated approach helps individuals make lasting changes to support long-term sobriety and overall well-being.
+We understand that addiction is a complex disease, and our integrated approach helps individuals make lasting changes to support long-term sobriety and overall wellbeing.
 For more information about our addiction treatment programs, contact our team at 616.202.3326.
-We can help you find a suitable program for you.
+We can help you find a suitable program for you in one of our comfortable facilities.

 What Is Addiction?

 The condition of addiction manifests in many ways, creating unhealthy functioning patterns.
 Missed appointments, social incidences, and broken promises are hallmarks of alcohol and drug dependence.
 Health and relationships are also negatively impacted.
-There are often legal issues or the threat of incarceration to deal with.
+In addition, there are often legal issues or the threat of incarceration to deal with.

 Why Choose Sanford Behavioral Health for Your Addiction Recovery?